myfatemi04/myfatemi04.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Michael Yoo Fatemi, an undergraduate studying Mathematics and Computer Science at the University of Virginia/UVA.
 I'm broadly interested in robotics and intelligent systems.
-This summer, I will be in Sunnyvale as an AI Resident at [1X Robotics](https://1x.tech/) working on foundation world models to train humanoid robots.
+This past summer, I worked as AI Resident at [1X Robotics](https://1x.tech/), on foundation world models.

 **I will be applying for a PhD in 2025 Fall.
 Please feel free to reach out, I would appreciate any connections!**